dstapleton92/this-meets-arrow/README.md

 In this lab assignment we are going to walk through some key concepts to understand what happens when we use the *this* keyword in your programs and how *this* and the arrow function work together.

-*This* is a complicated concept to understand so take your time completing the two phases and allow youself to think about what is really happpening and read over the descriptions.
+*This* is a complicated concept to understand so take your time completing the two phases and allow yourself to think about what is really happening and read over the descriptions.
 Feel free to move things around or add to the lab.
 The most important thing to take away is to have a better understanding of *this*.

 #### PHASE ONE